 - If you are vegan, including Nutritional Yeast in your diet is essential.
 This pesto replaces Cheese with Nutritional Yeast to make up for the traditional pesto cheesy flavor.

-- It is a great way to add nutritious green to your diet.
+- It is a great way to add nutritious greens to your diet.
 Fresh Arugula (Rucola) is considered a cancer-fighting superfood, so with this pesto, you deliciously include arugula in your diet as you also protect the Aging Brain From Cognitive Decline.

-Here we are replacing the Cheese Component with Cheesy Nutritional Yeast.
+This is how you make a pesto vegan.
+We are replacing the Cheese Component with Cheesy Nutritional Yeast.
 It is essential to have good quality and cheesy nutritional yeast; otherwise, it won’t make it for the recipe’s lack of cheese.
 Some Nutritional Yeasts are neutral or are even fruit-scented, which, of course, won’t work.

 Another plus of having this vegan version is that it is dairy-free and casein-free.
 Therefore, lactose-intolerant individuals can consume it, and nutritional yeast is packed with protein and has a very low-calorie count compared to cheese.